awssaran007/AtaccamaKarateFramework/README-to-Run.md

-5. The reports are generated in the target folder eg> html report for ValidateAdditionGetAPI.feature **target/surefire-reports/features.ValidateAdditionPOSTAPI.html**
+5. The reports are generated in the target folder eg> html report for ValidateAdditionGetAPI.feature **target/surefire-reports/features.ValidateAdditionPOSTAPI.html** [NOTE]- the target folder is also uploaded in this repo (in case, the html report is required directly to be fetched without running the script)

-6. To check the issues follow - https://github.com/awssaran007/AtaccamaKarateFramework/issues
+6. To check the defect follow - https://github.com/awssaran007/AtaccamaKarateFramework/issues